 As required by the federal campus sex crimes prevention act, institutions of higher education must issue a statement advising Cranbrook community members where information concerning registered sex offenders may be obtained.
 Persons convicted of certain sex offenses are required by law to register with the state.
 Information on registered sex offenders is available at: http://meganslaw.ca.gov/index.htm.
 The department of justice national sex offender public website is also a source for sex offender information.
-For information on registered sex offender sex offender at Cranbrook, contact the local police department.
+For information on registered sex offender department.